• Published January 10, 2025

 In short, great leaders need to be mentored.
 And, great leaders need to mentor.

-Developing Inclusive Mentoring Programs in Organizations
+Developing Effective Mentoring Programs in Organizations

-3 Recommendations for HR Leaders
+Recommendations for HR Leaders

-Even without a formal organizational mentoring program in place, talent management professionals can still attract and retain more talent by:
+All successful leaders need a network of champions to support them and advocate on their behalf, and mentoring (and sponsorship) programs can be an important step toward building a stronger leadership pipeline at your organization.
+But even without a formal organizational mentoring program in place, talent management professionals can still attract and retain more talent by:

 • Building organizational mentoring and sponsoring into leadership development efforts and onboarding processes;